 in agreement with the Goldstone theorem.
 The temperature dependence of the chiral condensate $\sigma$ is obtained by minimizing the thermodynamical potential $\Omega=-(T/V) \ln Z$ with respect to $\sigma$ at fixed inverse temperature $\beta$.
 At one loop order, the extremum condition reads \cite{bilic1}

 where

-are the energies of the $\pi$ and $\sigma$ particles respectively and
+are the energies of the $\pi$ and $\sigma$ particles, respectively, and

 is the Bose-Einstein distribution function.
-Eq.\ (\ref{eq032}) has been derived from the zero-order thermodynamical potential with meson masses at one loop order \cite{bilic1}.
+Equation (\ref{eq032}) has been derived from the zero order thermodynamical potential with meson masses at one loop order \cite{bilic1}.
 This approximation corresponds to the leading order in $1/N$ expansion, where $N$ is the number of scalar fields \cite{meyer}.
 In our case, $N=4$.
 The right-hand side of (\ref{eq032}) depends on $\sigma$ through the mass $m_{\sigma}$ given by (\ref{eq43}).
 The behavior of $\sigma$ near the critical temperature should be analyzed with special care.
-A straightforward solution to (\ref{eq032}) as a function of temperature exhibits a weak first-order phase transition \cite{bilic1,rod}.
+A straightforward solution to (\ref{eq032}) as a function of temperature exhibits a weak first order phase transition \cite{bilic1,rod}.
 However, Pisarski and Wilczek have shown on general grounds that the phase transition in SU(2)$\times$SU(2) chiral models should be of second order \cite{pis}.
-Hence, it is generally believed that a first-order transition is an artifact of the one loop approximation.
+Hence, it is generally believed that a first order transition is an artifact of the one loop approximation.
 Two loop calculations \cite{baacke} make an improvement and confirm the general analysis of \cite{pis}.
-It is possible to mimic the second order phase transition even with (\ref{eq032}) by making the $\sigma$-meson mass temperature independent all the way up to the critical temperature and equal to its zero-temperature mean field value given by
+It is possible to mimic the second order phase transition even with (\ref{eq032}) by making the $\sigma$-meson mass temperature independent all the way up to the critical temperature and equal to its zero temperature mean field value given by

 instead of (\ref{eq43}).
 We fix the coupling $\lambda$ from the values of $m_\sigma$ and $f_\pi$ for which we take $m_\sigma=1$ GeV and $f_\pi = 92.4$ MeV as a phenomenological input.
-In Fig.\ \ref{fig1} we plot the solutions to (\ref{eq032}) for both temperature dependent and temperature independent $m_\sigma$ exhibitting apparent first and second order phase transitions, respectively.
+In Fig.\ \ref{fig1} we plot the solutions to (\ref{eq032}) for both temperature dependent and temperature independent $m_\sigma$ exhibiting apparent first and second order phase transitions, respectively.
 In the rest of our paper we employ the solution that corresponds to the second order phase transition.
 For our choice of parameters we find numerically $T_{\rm c}=182.822$ MeV.